izzietaylor123/NU.Compass/README.md

     3. Access the Application
         Once containers are running, the application should be accessiblee via http://localhost:8501 or the port defined in your .env file

+Flask Blueprints Ordering
+    - The ordering of the flask blueprints is by table.
+This means that each table corresponds to its own blueprint, so students, locations, abroad_programs, etc each have their own blueprint.

 Team Members
     - Sarah Wang
     - Ava Toren